Kali: In popular culture

-A 1939 American adventure film, Gunga Din, features a resurgent sect of Thuggees as worshippers of Kali who are at war with the British Raj.
+A 1939 American adventure film, Gunga Din, features a resurgent sect of Thugs as worshippers of Kali who are at war with the British Raj.
 In the Beatles' 1965 film Help!, Ringo Starr is pursued by Kali worshippers intending to sacrifice him.
 In Indiana Jones and the Temple of Doom (1984), an action-adventure film which takes place in 1935, a Thuggee cult of Kali worshippers are villains.
 An Indian television series, Mahakali — Anth Hi Aarambh Hai (2017), has Parvati (Mahakali), Shiva's consort, assuming varied forms to destroy evil and protect the innocent.

-A modern version of Kali was featured on the cover of the first issue of feminist magazine Ms., published in 1972, with Kali's many arms symbolizing the many tasks of the contemporary American woman.
+A modern version of Kali was featured on the cover of the first issue of feminist magazine Ms., published in 1972, with Kali's arms symbolizing the many tasks of the contemporary American woman.
 The tongue and lips logo of the band The Rolling Stones, created in 1971, was inspired by the stuck-out tongue of Kali.